Coffee Processing Methods

 At a high level, processing affects:

-1. Fermentation dynamics (what microbes do to sugars and acids)
+1. Fermentation dynamics: What microbes do to sugars and acids?

-2. Drying rate (how slowly or quickly the bean stabilizes)
+2. Drying rate: How slowly or quickly the bean stabilizes?

 That’s why “washed vs natural” is not just a vibe.
 It’s a real shift in chemistry and in risk.
 Natural coffees can be incredible, but they’re more sensitive to drying conditions and defects.
 Washed coffees tend to be more consistent, but they can lose some of the fruit intensity that naturals preserve.
-[Read more]

-Washed (Wet) Process
+Washed or Wet Process

 Washed coffees remove most of the fruit early, then ferment mainly to break down mucilage before washing and drying.